—Aside from the week I was born, I’ve never spent a night in a hospital.

 — I once saw Julie Andrews in her underwear.

-— I once observed Sherrill Milnes removing his artificial hump in his dressing room following a performance of Rigoletto.
+— I once observed the baritone Sherrill Milnes removing his artificial hump in his dressing room following a performance of Rigoletto.

 —I once spent the night in the bed of Robyn Douglass, the female lead in the film Breaking Away.
 (Of course, she wasn’t there.)